Clinical Research Associate II

 - Review of trial progress and reporting to the sponsor.

 - Quality Control of data (Source Document Verification).

-- Documentation of protocol violations, adverse events and premature withdrawals.
+- Documentation of protocol violations/deviations, adverse events and premature withdrawals.

 - Identification and resolution of problems: logistical, methodological, human and technical.